jeffboichuk/ice-marketing/12-just-b-case-discussion.md

 - **Promotion**: What advertising and social media activity should JUST invest in to promote its chicken nuggets?
 What merchandising support (e.g., features in retailers' weekly circulars, in-store displays) should JUST aim to attain from retailers?
-In particular, be sure to set targets for the size, location, and timing of features and/or in-store displays.
+In particular, consider setting targets for the size, location, and timing of features and/or in-store displays.
 What slogan or message should JUST use to promote its chicken nuggets?